compuwill/work-day-scheduler/README.md

 # Work Day Scheduler
 A simple calendar application that saves events for each hour of the day.
+Saves data to localstorage.
 This project uses bootstrap, moment.js, and fontawesome.

 # Screenshots